Joseph-Ambakederimo/lute/README.md

 🛠️ Installation and Dependencies

-To run lute-slm, you will need Python 3.8+ and the libraries listed in requirements.txt.
+To run lute, you will need Python 3.8+ and the libraries listed in requirements.txt.

 1. Clone the Repository

 git clone [https://github.com/your-username/lute.git](https://github.com/Joseph-Ambakederimo/lute.git)
-cd lute-slm
+cd lute

 2. Install Dependencies